nurlailifajriyah/webapp-hw/grades/homework5.md

 ### Incremental development using Git (10/10)

-### Fulfilling the grumblr specification (10/20)
+### Fulfilling the grumblr specification (17/20)

--3, Can't see other user's posts in the globalstream page.

--7, Page syncing is not testable for the above reason.
+-3, There is no explicit user interface to lead user to follow others.

 ### Input validation (17/20)